stroiman/resync/README.md

 accepts two arguments, an error and a result.
 The error argument will receive `null` if the operation succeeded.

-`Resync` supports handling this case easily.
-This small adaption of the `bsyncjs` module shows how:
+This library supports handling this case easily.
+This small adaption of the `bcryptjs` module shows how:

 ```
 module Bcrypt = {